Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Different types of motion and their solution

-One can define $\tilde a=\sqrt{4 Mgl/I_x}$.
-If $|a|>\tilde a$ or $|a|<\tilde a$, then the symmetric top can be designated as "fast top" or "slow top" related to magnitude of $\dot \psi$.
-In some works, this discrimination is made as "strong top" and "weak top", e.g., work of Klein and Sommerfeld \cite{KleinSommerfeld}, and this naming is related to the response of the top to torque or disturbance.
-This kind of separation is useful to see the change in effective potential especially when $|b|=|a|$ \cite{Symon, Tanriverdi2020, Case1992}.
+One can define a constant as $\tilde a=\sqrt{4 Mgl/I_x}$.
+If $|a|>\tilde a$ ($|a|<\tilde a$), then the symmetric top can be designated as "strong top" ("weak top") \cite{KleinSommerfeld} related to the response of the top to torque or disturbance.
+This kind of separation is useful to see the change in effective potential when $|b|=|a|$ \cite{Symon, Tanriverdi2020, Case1992}, it can be helpful when $|a|>|b|$, and it is not adaquate when $|b|>|a|$ \cite{Tanriverdi_ueff}.

-Equation \eqref{regular12s} is simpler with respect to equation \eqref{regular12}.
-But there is a drawback, and one should be careful while using it when $a$ is around $\tilde a$ or smaller than it since $a$ is obtained by using $\dot \phi_0$ and this separation is an approximation because of ignoring $\cos \theta$.
-According to discriminant of equation \eqref{dueff3}, if $ |a| < \tilde a$ then $\theta$ should be between $\pi/2$ and $\pi$ to get regular precession.
-During the analyzes of equation \eqref{dueff2}, we have seen that the regular precession is still possible when $0<\theta<\pi/2$.
-The usage of the constant $a$ shadowed that possibility of regular precession.
-This shadowing can be seen in Klein and Sommerfeld's work (see p.
-251 of their work \cite{KleinSommerfeld}).
+Equation \eqref{dueff3} is simpler with respect to equation \eqref{dueff2}.
+But there is a drawback, and one should be careful while using it since $a$ is obtained by using $\dot \phi_0$.
+According to discriminant of equation \eqref{dueff3}, $\theta$ should be between $0$ and $\pi/2$ to get the regular precession with single $\dot \phi$ which is possible only for weak top.
+During the analyzes of equation \eqref{dueff2}, we have seen that the regular precession with single $\dot \phi$ is still possible when $\pi/2<\theta$.
+The usage of the constant $a$ shadowed that possibility.

-There is another possible shadowing.
-When one uses equation \eqref{regular12s}, one can say that if $\theta<\pi/2$, the square root of the discriminant is always smaller than $|a|$ and regular precession takes place at the same direction for both solutions, and if $\theta>\pi/2$ it takes place at opposite directions.
-If we use equation \eqref{regular12}, we see that it depends on the sign of $I_z-I_x$ and regular precession at opposite directions is possible when $\theta<\pi/2$ provided that $I_z<I_x$.
-This kind of shadowing can be seen in Symon's work (p.
-456 of \cite{Symon}) and Marion and Thornton's work (p.
-459 of \cite{MarionThornton}).
-Arnold and Maunder uses both equations \eqref{regular12} and \eqref{regular12s}, however they did not explain this possibility (see pp. 134-140 \cite{ArnoldMaunder}).
+There are also other possible shadowings.
+If $\tilde D$ is greater than zero, there are two possible $\dot \phi$ values giving regular precession.
+For "weak top", $\theta$ should be greater than $\pi/2$ and regular precessions take place in different directions.
+For "strong top", $\theta$ can have any values and regular precessions take place in the same direction when $\theta<\pi/2$, and they take place in different directions when $\theta>\pi/2$.
+From equation \eqref{regular12}, one can see that regular precession is possible for "weak top" when $\theta<\pi/2$ provided that $(I_z-I_x)>0$; and regular precessions at opposite directions are possible when $\theta<\pi/2$ provided that $(I_z-I_x)>0$, and regular precessions at the same direction are possible when $\theta>\pi/2$ provided that $(I_z-I_x)>0$